greenlion/FastBit_UDF/README.md

 ## fb_insert
 ### Insert a row

 Inserts a delimited row into the database.
 Delimter may consist of more than one character, and each is used as a delimiter.
 Multi-character delimiters are not supported.
 The default delimter is comma (,).

-Note that strings don't have to be quoted by it doesn't hurt to quote them with single quotes.
+**Note**: that strings don't have to be quoted by it doesn't hurt to quote them with single quotes.

 * usage: fb_insert(table_path, delimted_string)
 * returns: 1 on success, negative on failure